ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

   - The first element, namely 'inclusion\_flag', encodes the CBOR simple value True.

   - The second element, namely 'role\_filter', is a non-empty CBOR array.
-Each element of the array contains one role or a combination of roles for the group identified by "GROUPNAME".
+Each element of the array contains one role or a combination of roles for the group identified by GROUPNAME.
 The Client indicates that it wishes to receive the public keys of all group members having any of the single roles, or at least all of the roles indicated in any combination of roles.
 For example, the array \["role1", "role2+role3"\] indicates that the Client wishes to receive the public keys of all group members that have at least "role1" or at least both "role2" and "role3".

   - The third element, namely 'id\_filter', is an empty CBOR array.